 You can ban community accounts from your journal by banning the community's username.
 Doing so will hide that community from the "Member of" list

-on your profile.
+on your profile; you also will not receive notifications from that community anymore, even if you are a member.
 Banning a community will not prevent you from posting entries in that community

 , making comments in that community, receiving replies to comments you have made in that community, or prevent entries in the community from appearing on your Friends page